vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 **Radio Procedure**:

-- Pilots established on the eastern grass or western triangle may operate up to `A001` for low-level airwork.
+- Helicopters established on the eastern grass or western triangle are not required clearance for low-level operations below `A001`.
 - Pilots will report airborne before each circuit, or if departing additionally they will include their intentions.
 Aircraft are expected to remain under `A001` until you acknowledge.
 - Controllers will only be provided traffic information on initial circuits.
 ADC is not expected to positively control these take off or landings, or provide sequencing instructions.
 - Acknowledge the aircraft's callsign or provide additional departure instructions.
 Hold the aircraft if they will conflict with other traffic.
 - On completion of circuit training, the pilot will nominate their landing HLS during the airborne call and report downwind before transitioning to the arrival procedure.